Former PAP MP Ong Ah Heng dies aged 84

 SINGAPORE: Former People's Action Party (PAP) MP Ong Ah Heng died on Tuesday (May 5) at the age of 84.

-Paying tribute to Mr Ong, a three-term MP for Nee Soon Central SMC, Home Affairs Minister K Shanmugam said that he was deeply saddened by his death.
+Paying tribute to Mr Ong, a three-term MP for Nee Soon Central SMC, Prime Minister Lawrence Wong said he was deeply saddened by his death.

+"Ah Heng devoted his life to serving Singapore and Singaporeans - as a grassroots leader, union leader, PAP stalwart, and Member of Parliament.
+He spoke up tirelessly for workers and ordinary Singaporeans, always grounded in the concerns of the people he served," Mr Wong said in a Facebook post.

+"Many of us will remember Ah Heng as a down-to-earth and deeply loyal comrade.
+He was steadfast in his convictions and fought for what he believed in.
+Having benefited from our system of meritocracy, he felt strongly about giving back and helping others succeed."

-Calling him "one of PAP's well-respected stalwarts", Mr Shanmugam said in a Facebook post: "I first knew Mr Ong not just as a fellow MP.
-But as someone who embodied the quiet ethic of service that underpins our labour movement and grassroots work.
+Home Affairs Minister K Shanmugam also paid tribute, describing Mr Ong as "one of PAP's well-respected stalwarts" in a Facebook post.

+"I first knew Mr Ong not just as a fellow MP.
+But as someone who embodied the quiet ethic of service that underpins our labour movement and grassroots work," he said.

 "He often spoke from lived conviction.
 He once said he owed much to our meritocratic system.
 It allowed him to start as a construction worker, and go on to obtain a master’s degree.
 He became an effective unionist."